 - Gas / Diesel – This expense can vary greatly depending on how often and how far you travel.
 If you plan to travel around the entire 48 contiguous states in one year, you’ll need a fairly sizable budget for gas or diesel fuel.

 - Propane – If you have propane appliances (stove top, oven, refrigerator, or heater), you will need to budget for propane.
 This varies depending on usage.
 We don’t RV in cold climates, but we do use our propane stove top and oven daily.
-We have 2 propane tanks on our Fifth Wheel, and only need to refill about 2-3 times per year.
+We have 2 propane tanks on our Fifth Wheel and only need to refill them about 2-3 times per year.
 Still, we average the cost and budget for it monthly.

 - Generator Fuel– If you have a generator, you will need to assess how often you use it and budget for fuel.
 For example, we typically stay at full hook-up campgrounds, but use the generator to run the air conditioners when we are moving between locations in the summer.
 However, if you plan to dry camp or boondock a lot, you’ll use the generator often if you don’t have solar power set up.